Credit Union Preferential Tax Treatment Frequently Asked Questions

 If you are a credit union, the credit union preferential treatment permits you to apply the small business corporate income tax rate to some or all of your earnings; your income in excess of this amount is taxed at the general corporate income tax rate.

-Budget 2017 Update proposes to cancel the phase out of the preferential tax treatment and restore full provincial preferential tax rate for credit unions effective January 1, 2017.
-The restoration of the preferential tax treatment for credit unions is proposed to apply to taxation years or parts of taxation years on or after January 1, 2017.
+The previous phase out of the preferential tax treatment was cancelled.
+The preferential tax treatment is restored for taxation years, or parts of taxation years, on or after January 1, 2017.

 What is the preferred rate amount?